 Industry Analysis & Industry Trends

-The Supermarket and Grocery Stores industry is one of the most fiercely competitive industries in the country.
-The rapid growth of the German-owned ALDI over the past five years has significantly altered the industry.
+The Supermarket and Grocery Stores industry is one of the most fiercely competitive industries in Australia.
+The entry and rapid growth of German-owned ALDI over the past five years has significantly altered the industry.
 ALDI has grown in popularity, partly due to its discount private-label products at discounted prices, has caused a massive shift in the industry.
 Supermarket shelves have changed significantly over the past five years, as the two giants of the industry – Woolworths and Coles – scrambled to compete with ALDI's low prices.
 Changing consumer sentiment and preferences have also influenced trading conditions across the industry.
 Industry revenue is projected to grow by 2.3% annualised over the five years through 2014-15, to reach $91.6 billion.
 This includes forecast growth of 2.6% in 2014-15... purchase to read more